Anime Evo RSS Feed Anime Evo Facebook Page Anime Evo Twitter

 Seems like we’re at the final episode next week and possibly the first apperance of a young Emiya Shirou?
 Next week!
 (Hopefully!)

-About :
+About

 The Owner, webmaster, designer, coder and writer for the site.
-Anime Evo is Setsuken’s proclamation of love for Anime, which he can’t seem to get enough of.
-He’s a 21 year old male, and current resides in the Unites States of A and is persuing an education in college for Video Game Design.
-He likes to draw, watch anime, game, and generally enjoy life.
-While his addiction for in door entertainment is strong, he’s also a fan of the outdoors.
+Anime Evo is Setsuken’s (Hassan's) proclamation of love for Anime, which he can’t seem to get enough of.
+He’s a 26 year old male, and current resides in the USA .
+A writer for a number of years Hassan is also a 3D Artist, a Game Designer, a Web Designer and a Huge Anime Obsessed Enthusiast.